 In this interview, Dr Gunathilaka, chair of FIG Commission 4 (2023–2026), discusses challenges and opportunities in the hydrographic industry.
-He emphasizes the need to attract and motivate young talent, reskill displaced workers, and adopt new technologies like autonomous systems, multi-sensors and AI-based algorithms.
+He emphasizes the need to attract and motivate young talent, reskill displaced workers and adopt new technologies such as autonomous systems, multi-sensors and AI-based algorithms.
 While he believes hydrographic surveyors won’t be replaced by AI, their roles will shift towards remote operations and supervision.
-Dr Gunathilaka emphasizes the importance of technology investment, such as revising curricula, using portable systems for field operations, and training students with relevant skills.
+Dr Gunathilaka emphasizes the importance of technology investment, such as revising curricula, using portable systems for field operations and training students with relevant skills.

 What do you see as the biggest challenges for the hydrographic industry as a whole in the coming years?

 Ocean-related industries are expected to grow substantially in the coming years and more people need to enter this field.
 Attracting and motivating the younger generation to join the profession is one of the challenges that we face, as many think it is hard work in a high-risk environment.
 Meanwhile, some drastic technological changes have taken place over the past decade or so, and the adoption of such technologies could lead to the creation of entirely new roles, making it necessary to integrate and reskill the displaced workers in the industry.
 However, the high cost of this could cause problems for some.
 Investment will probably drop slightly in the coming years, due to the global economic recession after the COVID-19 pandemic.
 We are already experiencing this in the construction sector, especially in developing countries.

 Looking at hydrography, which technological developments do you expect to be the main drivers in the coming years?